 Make sure you read all the details of your policy.
 Each company varies so each policy will include different benefits.

 I never travel without insurance anymore.
 In my opinion travel insurance is more than worth it and I always feel like if I don’t have it, that’s when I will need it.
-The insurance coverage we use is World Nomads.
+The insurance coverage I recommend is SafetyWing.

 SafetyWing is insurance made by digital nomads for digital nomads.
 It covers so much and is extremely affordable.

 What I love most about SafetyWing is that it allows me to be flexible with my travels.
 Going on a 3-month adventure, they have you covered because their insurance is recurring for up to a year.
 Going on a trip and it will only last a week and a half?
 That’s ok too.
 You can choose specific dates too.
 This company has really thought of everything.